Tips on Finding a Job Abroad for College Grads

 Many college students spend time overseas as part of study or travel abroad programs, and these experiences spark a keen interest in them for working abroad after graduation.

 College graduates can benefit from a stint abroad in an increasingly global marketplace.
-For instance, cultural and linguistic immersion after college can ultimately make grads more attractive hiring options for international businesses and not-for-profit organizations.
+For instance, cultural and linguistic immersion during and after college can ultimately make grads more attractive hiring options for international businesses and not-for-profit organizations.

 The Challenges of Finding International Employment